openmrs/openmrs-module-oauth2login/README.md

 resources, service account authentication is aimed at addressing this requirement.

 #### How it Works
-The third party system obtains a [JWT](jwt.io) token from and identity provider and then for any subsequent requests, it sets it as the value of the authorization header with the scheme set to **Bearer** or a special header named **X-JWT-Assertion** as shown below,
+The third party system obtains a [JWT](jwt.io) token from an identity provider and then for any subsequent requests, it sets it as the value of the authorization header with the scheme set to **Bearer** or a special header named **X-JWT-Assertion** as shown below,

 ```Authorization: Bearer YOUR-JWT-TOKEN```